ItsJonQ/q_wordpress/README.md

 ### Q_ - Wordpress Theme ###

-Wordpress theme used for jonquach.com, powered by the Genesis Framework.
+Wordpress theme used for jonquach.com, based off of _S underscores by Autommattic.